Battle of Ērģeme: Battle

+Barbashin's main forces had no more than 1,000 at their disposal, although Prince Kurbsky called the number at 12,000, modern historians find these figures overstated.

 In the battle with the main forces, many German soldiers and mercenaries were killed or taken prisoner.
-Those who still remained in the Trikata camp fled.
+Those who still remained in the Trikāta camp fled.
 The German chronicle estimates the total losses of the German knights at 261 people.
 Among the prisoners was Land Marshal Philip von Bell himself, who was considered "the last hope of Livonia", and 10 more commanders.
 There is no information about the number of Russians killed, but it was said that it took them 14 carts to take their dead to the place where the corpses were burned.
-In Moscow captivity, Philip von Belle was questioned by Ivan the Terrible, but the Land Marshal's insolent and haughty answers infuriated the Tzar and he ordered to execute Philip von Bell along with his most senior commanders, including his brother, Werner Schall von Bell (Komtur of Goldingen).
+In Moscow captivity, Philip von Belle was questioned by Ivan the Terrible, but the Land Marshal's insolent and haughty answers infuriated the Tzar.
+Ivan the Terrible ordered Philip von Bell executed along with his most senior commanders, including his brother, Werner Schall von Bell (Komtur of Goldingen).
 Some of the remaining prisoners were either executed or oholopleny (lit. "peasantified", i.e. forced to stay in Russia as serfs); there is no credible source on their numbers.

 The sole survivor among the high-ranking prisoners of the war, the Bishop of Dorpat Hermann II Wesel, who had been captured in 1558, somehow retained the Tzar's favor and was allowed to bury the dead outside of town in accordance with the manner of the Catholic faith.